SiyanaPetkova/BeekeepingWebProject/README.md

 - Statistics

 ## FEATURES
-- Adding, updating and deleting apiaries as well with showing via OpenMap Api the weather in the user’s apiaries
+- Adding, updating and deleting apiaries with possibility of choosing exact coordinates for the apiary on OpenStreetMap and saving them in the database
+- Upon the apiary's coordinates showing exact weather via OpenWeather Api
 - Adding, updating and deleting beecolonies as well with keeping track on the inspections during the year
 - Detailed information about all aspects of user's apiary
 - Showing balance to the costs and the incomes of the user